peteroupc/peteroupc.github.io/randomfunc.md

 Alternatively, if all the weights are integers 0 or greater and their sum is relatively small, create a list with as many copies of each item as its weight, then [shuffle](#Shuffling) that list.
 The resulting list will be ordered in a way that corresponds to a weighted random choice without replacement.

+<a id=Choosing_Multiple_Items></a>
+#### Choosing Multiple Items

+The discrete weighted choice method can also be used for choosing multiple items from a list, whether or not the items have the same probability of being chosen.
+In this case, after choosing a random index, set the weight for that index to 0 to keep it from being chosen again.
+The pseudocode below is an example of this.

+    // (NOTE: This code assumes that `weights` is
+    // a list that can be modified.
+If the original weights
+    // are needed for something else, a copy of that
+    // list should be made first, but the copying process
+    // is not shown here.
+This code also assumes that `list`,
+    // a list of items, was already declared earlier and
+    // has at least as many items as `weights`.) chosenItems = NewList()
+    i = 0
+    // Choose k items from the list while i < k or i < size(weights) index = DiscreteWeightedChoice(weights)
+        // Set the weight for the chosen index to 0
+        // so it won't be chosen again weights[index] = 0
+        // Add the item at the chosen index AddItem(chosenItems, list[index])
+    end
+    // `chosenItems` now contains the items chosen

+<a id=Piecewise_Constant_Distribution></a>
+#### Piecewise Constant Distribution

+The discrete weighted choice method can also be used to implement a _piecewise constant distribution_, as in the following example.
+Assume we have the following list: `[0, 5, 10, 11, 15]`, and `weights` is the following: `[3, 15, 1, 2]`.
+Note that the weight list has one fewer item than the number list.
+The weight for "0 to 5" (0 or greater, less than 5) is 3, and the weight for "5 to 10" is 15.
+Since "5 to 10" has a higher weight than "0 to 5", this distribution will choose a number from 5 to 10 more often than a number from 0 to 5.
+The following pseudocode implements the piecewise constant distribution.

+    // Choose a random index
+    index = DiscreteWeightedChoice(weights)
+    // Choose a random number in the chosen interval on the list number = list[index] + (list[index + 1] - list[index]) * RNDU()

+The code above implements the distribution _with replacement_.
+Implementing the distribution _without replacement_ is similar to implementing discrete weighted choice without replacement; the only change is to replace `AddItem(items, list[index])` with `AddItem(items, list[index] + (list[index + 1] - list[index]) * RNDU())` in the pseudocode.

 <a id=Continuous_Weighted_Choice></a>
 ### Continuous Weighted Choice

-The continuous weighted choice method is used to choose a random number that follows a continuous numerical distribution.
+The continuous weighted choice method is used to choose a random number that follows a continuous numerical distribution (here, a _piecewise linear distribution_).

 The following pseudocode takes two lists, `list` and `weights`, and returns a random number that follows the distribution.  `list` is a list of numbers (which can be fractional numbers) that should be arranged in ascending order, and `weights` is a list of _probability densities_ for the given numbers (where each number and its density have the same index in both lists).
+(A number's _probability density_ is the relative probability that a randomly chosen value will be infinitesimally close to that number, assuming no precision limits.)
 Each probability density should be 0 or greater.
 Both lists should be the same size.
 In the pseudocode below, the first number in `list` can be returned exactly, but not the second item in `list`, assuming the numbers in `list` are arranged in ascending order.

-In many cases, the probability densities are sampled (usually at regularly spaced points) from a so-called [_probability density function_](https://en.wikipedia.org/wiki/Probability_density_function), a function that specifies the _probability density_ for each number (the probability that a randomly chosen value will be infinitesimally close to that number, assuming no precision limits).
+In many cases, the probability densities are sampled (usually at regularly spaced points) from a so-called [_probability density function_](https://en.wikipedia.org/wiki/Probability_density_function), a function that specifies each number's probability density.
 A list of common probability density functions is outside the scope of this page.

     METHOD ContinuousWeightedChoice(list, weights)
         if size(list) <= 0 or size(weights) < size(list): return error